Unit Testing in Node.js: A Comprehensive Guide for Developers

 Understanding Code Coverage

-Here’s how you can enable code coverage in Jest and Mocha:
+The following is how you can turn on code coverage in Jest and Mocha:

 1. Jest: